Trans-Saharan slave trade: Trans-Saharan slave trade in the Middle Ages

 Paul Lovejoy estimates that around 6 million black slaves were transported across the Sahara between the years 650 AD and 1500 AD.
 The trans-Saharan slave trade, established in Antiquity, continued during the Middle Ages.
 Following the early 8th-century conquest of North Africa, Arabs, Berbers, and other ethnic groups ventured into Sub-Saharan Africa first along the Nile Valley towards Nubia, and also across the Sahara towards West Africa.
 They were interested in the trans-Saharan trade, especially in slaves, as there was a constant demand for slaves in the eastern Arab nations and Constantinople.
 The Muslim slave traders distinguished themselves from the peoples on the other side of the Sahara, referring to these African populations as Zanj or Sudan meaning "black".

 Arabs would routinely acquire slaves through violent raiding, followed by capturing them and sending them on dangerous forced marches across the Sahara to slave markets where they would be treated as chattel i.e. as personal property that can be bought and sold.
-In North Africa, the main slave markets were in Morocco, Algiers, Tripoli and Cairo.
+In North Africa, the main slave markets were in Morocco, Algiers, Tripoli, and Cairo.
 Sales were held in public places such as souks.
 During the era of the Fatimid Caliphate (909–1171), the majority of slaves were Europeans taken along European beaches during conflicts.

+The Sahel

+Sanhaja Berbers would import horses from Morocco in exchange for slaves from the Jolof Empire (Wolof, Senegal).